jistjoalal/resource-share/README.md

   - using edgee:slingshot meteor pkg
   - <s>get working for right filetypes (doc, ppt, etc.)</s>
     - ask/research/think about what else we need on whitelist
-  - how to delete from s3 when user removes post?
   - styles
     - better err msgs
     - progress bar better than spinner?